ingramleedy/Airport_Restaurants/README.md

-For instructions on how to download and import the Content Packs into Foreflight (**recommended**), please browse the `contentpacks` directory of this repository and download/share them into the app.
+For instructions on how to download and import the Content Packs into Foreflight (**recommended**), please browse the `contentpacks` directory of this repository and download/share **Airport Restaurants.zip** into the app.
 Detailed instructions about how to import Content Packs into Foreflight are available at their [support page](https://www.foreflight.com/support/content-packs/) (search for